parthnagarkar875/Blog-Website/readme.md

   - Users can change their profile picture
   - Filtered pages for each user and their posts
   - Gmail connection for password reset
-  - Structred with flask blueprint
+  - Structured with flask blueprint

 ### Flask
 Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.
 As it writes on the [Wikipedia][wiki]